How To Copy a Formula Down a Column in Google Sheets

 Copying a Google Sheet to Apply New Formulas

 One sheet can contain much data, so it’s always best to use a copy first to verify you’ll get the desired results.
-Here’s how to copy one to test out new formulas without worrying about messing something up.
+Here’s how to copy a spreadsheet to test new formulas without worrying about messing up your official spreadsheet.

 - First, open the sheet you want to duplicate.

 - A new sheet gets created using the same name as your file, except it adds “Copy of” in front of it.

 - Use this sheet to test out new formulas on real-world data, etc. Make sure to have multiple copies of any critical data.

 In closing, the methods used in Google Sheets to replicate formulas in a column are not complicated as long as you understand the formula strings/arguments used.
 Whatever formula option suits you best, you should test it on a small-scale sheet first to verify it works the way you want, then copy it over.
 It is also best to run a second test on a full-scale, genuine copy of your original sheet before officially implementing the formulas, mainly because you have a lot of data that could get changed for the worse.